-The ever-reliable supporters of big government at CNN interesting insight: Political antagonism toward deficits may exacerbate the long-term impact of natural disasters by lessening the federal government’s ability to help.
+The ever-reliable supporters of big government at CNN offer this interesting insight: Political antagonism toward deficits may exacerbate the long-term impact of natural disasters by lessening the federal government’s ability to help.

 This, like the approach to every other issue that becomes the subject of liberal cogitation, assumes that humans are too stupid to change their behavior when their environment changes.